ngshiheng/reading-list/README.md

 npm start
 ```

-### Docker :whale:
+### Using Docker :whale:

-Make sure you have [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) installed on your machine
+Make sure you have [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) installed on your machine.

 ```
 docker-compose build